Seed viability

 Viability tests and viability observations

-In GGCE, a seed viability test contains the summary results for one test done at a certain time for one specific inventory item.
+In GGCE, a seed viability test records the summary results for one test done at a certain time for one specific inventory item.
 This record will have its own unique ID number and barcode.
 For discussion purposes, let’s use 75 as a test ID number.

-Ultimately, when the test is completed, the summary of the observations are aggregated and the final viability percentage is calculated for that inventory item for that specific test.
+Ultimately, when the test is completed, the summary of the observations is aggregated and the final viability percentage is calculated for that inventory item for that specific test.
 Over time, GGCE can store multiple test results for the same inventory item.
 Obviously, this is very helpful, as your genebank can determine how the seeds’ viability changes with time.

-table, which does not store the individual observations made for each replicate and count.
-This latter table contains only summary data such as the final viability percentage score for the overall test.
+If your genebank had previously used GRIN-Global and is migrating data to GGCE, as an administrator, it is important to note that GRIN-Global contains two similarly named viability tables.
+For whatever reason, your genebank may not have stored observation data in the inventory_viability_data table, but instead only used the inventory_viability table, which does not store the individual observations made for each replicate and count.
+The latter table contains only summary data such as the final viability percentage score for the overall test.
+This distinction should be understood when converting data.

 Seed viability menu